Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

 To produce this distinctive thin film, liquid is injected normal to a plate inclined at $50.3^\circ$ to the horizontal, with a flow rate of $Q \simeq 520\ \rm{mL/min}$.
 The ST-PSP measurements for the resulting braided film are shown in Figure \ref{fig_braided_film_1}(a).
 The flow exhibits damped oscillations in its width, as well as significant height variations along the $x$-direction.
 Near the source region (from $x=0$ to $x=40\ \rm{mm}$), a hydraulic jump is observed, characterized by a thin central region of less than $500\ \mu\rm{m}$ flanked by thicker ropes approximately $1\ \rm{mm}$ thick at the edges, as depicted in Figure \ref{fig_braided_film_1}(b).
 As $x$ increases, the two outer ropes are drawn toward each other, merging at the first node located around $x \simeq 50\ \rm{mm}$, as shown in Figure \ref{fig_braided_film_1}(c).
 This convergence results in a pronounced bump, with the free surface elevation reaching approximately $3\ \rm{mm}$.
 Downstream of this node ($x \in [50, 75]\ \rm{mm}$), the film splits again into two ropes, resembling the structure observed upstream.
 The contraction process repeats between $x \simeq 75\ \rm{mm}$ and the second node at $x \simeq 110\ \rm{mm}$.
 This sequence continues, forming four nodes and three braids within the observed region.
-The profile of the final braid is presented in Figure \ref{fig_braided_film_1}(d).
+A representative profile of the final braid is presented in Figure \ref{fig_braided_film_1}(d).
 A comparison with Figure \ref{fig_braided_film_1}(b) demonstrates significant narrowing of the liquid film along the flow.
-This behavior highlights the role of viscous dissipation in attenuating the braided rivulet spatially, in competition with inertial and capillary forces \cite{2023_brient}.
+This behavior highlights the role of viscous dissipation, which competes with inertial and capillary forces \cite{2023_brient}, in attenuating the braided rivulet spatially.